 1. Identify Your Competitors

-The first step is to identify who your competitors are.
+The first step is to identify your competitors.
 This can be done through market research, customer feedback, and online searches.

 Tip: Use tools like Google Alerts to keep track of your competitors’ activities.